-All the EIC supported companies and projects (from the EIC Accelerator, EIC Transition, EIC Pathfinder and Tech Start46 programmes) have access to BAS.
-Some of the services will also be made available to EIC Accelerator applicants (invited to prepare a full application), to companies receiving the Seal of Excellence 47 as well as to innovators and companies coming from other European or national initiatives that have entered into a specific agreement with the EIC.
+All the EIC beneficiaries (from the EIC Accelerator, EIC Transition, EIC Pathfinder and Women TechEU programmes) have access to BAS.
+Some of the services will also be made available to EIC Accelerator applicants (invited to prepare a full application), to companies receiving the Seal of Excellence as well as to innovators and companies coming from other European or national initiatives that have entered into a specific agreement with the EIC.